DPDP Act, 2023 — Compliance Overview

 3. Purpose limitation and data minimisation

-We process personal data only for stated purposes (such as society operations, billing, security logs, product improvement in aggregate form where allowed, and responding to enquiries).
+We process personal data only for stated purposes (such as society operations, gate security, billing, optional AI assistant features, security logs, product improvement in aggregate form where allowed, and responding to enquiries).
+Mobile permissions (camera, microphone, notifications, photo library) are requested only for features that need them.
 We avoid collecting data that is not reasonably necessary for those purposes.

 4. Security and organisational measures